Best Practices for Specific Chemicals

 Lithium and sodium compounds include (but are not limited to): butyllithium, lithium aluminum hydride, lithium borohydride, lithium hydride, lithium nitride, sodium aluminum hydride, sodium borohydride, sodium hydride.

-The EHS Office strongly recommends the use of a process safety procedure that identifies the appropriate personal protective equipment (PPE), engineering controls, waste management requirements, and emergency response steps to ensure those working with these reactive materials are aware of the hazards.
+The EHS Office strongly recommends the development of a SOP that identifies the appropriate personal protective equipment (PPE), engineering controls, waste management requirements, and emergency response steps to ensure those working with these reactive materials are aware of the hazards.

 If your lab plans to, or currently uses, reactive lithium and / or sodium compounds it is recommended that you ensure the appropriate extinguishing agent (such as a Class D extinguisher, sand or a Met-L-X or Lith-X suppression material) are available.